mukhammadaziza/php-todo/php-todo/README.md

-XAMPP server was used with Linux Ubuntu oprationg system
+XAMPP server was used with Linux Ubuntu operationg system

 # ToDo App made with PHP